 Are there extra costs associated with Internet courses?

-There are no additional fees for IIT Online courses.
+There are no additional fees for Digital Learning courses.
 If third party testing centers or online proctors like Proctor U are used to proctor exams, there may be additional fees associated with proctoring exams which are paid directly to the provider.
 For detailed information on tuition and fees, visit the Office of Financial Aid's Cost of Attendance page.

 Can I apply for financial aid?